silviayala121/lab_vision/lab2_matlab/readme.md

 3. What are the differences?

     >   Answer
+    image creates an image graphics object by interpreting each element in a matrix as an index into the figure's colormap or directly as RGB values, depending on the data specified. imshow(I) displays the image I in a Handle Graphics® figure, where I is a grayscale, RGB (truecolor), or binary image.
+For binary images, imshow displays pixels with the value 0 (zero) as black and 1 as white.

 ## Writing Images

 The [imwrite](http://www.mathworks.com/help/matlab/ref/imwrite.html) image is used for writing images to disk

 1. Look at the manual page
 2. Write one of the images from before as png and as jpg
+>> imwrite(mico,'mico.png')
+>> imwrite(mico,'mico.jpg');
+>> imwrite(reloj,'reloj.png');
+>> imwrite(reloj,'reloj.jpg');
 3. Write a matlab function that takes the path of an image and converts it to jpg
+>> imwrite(reloj,'reloj.jpg');
+>> imwrite(mico,'mico.jpg');

 ## Matlab and the shell